DominicWrege/depp-project/README.md

 ## How To Create and Publish Images to Dockerhub

-Build and publish the Assignment Managerimage (assign-mngr)
+Build and publish the Assignment Manager image (assign-mngr)

 ```
 # from the root folder of this repo